jmquigs/ModelMod/Docs/devguide/README.md

 when a particular draw call triggers a match with a loaded mod, the system substitutes the mod for the original geometry.

+The program is essentially an alternate asset load pipeline.
+Other than input processing, it does not do any per-frame operations.
+Some future mod types may require that, however, specifically support for software-animated meshes (common in older games.)

 Currently a match is anything
-that matches the defined primitive and vertex count of the mod; this can lead to some false-positives, however, for things like character meshes, the vertex + primitive is fairly unique.
+that matches the exact primitive and vertex count of the reference used by the mod; this can lead to some false-positives, however, for things like character meshes, vertex & primitive count can be fairly unique.
 However, this does have some consequences:
 * Anything that matches the vert/prim count will be replaced.
-Therefore all instances of that thing in the game (if drawn multiple times) will be replaced, and there is no way to control this.
+Therefore all instances of that thing in the game (if drawn multiple times) will be replaced, and there is no way to control this right now.
 * It is not possible to modify a single object that is some basic primitive, like a cube.
 You wouldn't be able to avoid changing all the cubes in the game.
-* Objects that have very regular geometry patterns (such as particle emitters) are difficult to mod, because the basic geometry is reused for many kinds of particle effects.
+* Objects that have very regular mesh patterns (such as particle emitters) are difficult to mod, because the basic mesh is reused for many kinds of particle effects.

-The program is essentially an alternate asset load pipeline.
-Other than input processing, it does not do any per-frame operations.
-Some future mod types may require that, however, specifically support for software-animated meshes (common in older games.)

 The remainder of this document describes the different phases of ModelMod.